zephir-lang/zephir-docs/en/operators.rst

 Isset
 ^^^^^
-This checks if a property or index is defined in an array or object:
+This operator checks whether a property or index has been defined in an array or object:

 .. code-block:: javascript